Lawangan people

-Lawangan or Luangan people are an ethnic group of the Dayak Dusun people (East Barito) group, sometimes also referred to as Dusun Lawangan or Dayak Lawangan.
-The Lawangan people inhabit the eastern side of Central Kalimantan and West Kutai Regency, East Kalimantan, Indonesia.
+Lawangan or Luangan people are an Dayak ethnic group of the Dusun people (East Barito) group, sometimes also referred to as Dusun Lawangan or Dayak Lawangan.
+The Lawangan people inhabit the eastern side of Central Kalimantan and East Kalimantan, Indonesia.
 In Tabalong Regency, South Kalimantan, the Lawangan people can be found only in Binjai village.
 They speak Lawangan language, belonging to the Northeast Barito branch.

-The organization of this people is Dusmala which is made up of three sub-ethnic Dayak people namely, Dusun people, Ma'anyan people and Lawangan people.
+The organization of this people is Dusmala which is made up of three Dayak sub-ethnic namely, Dusun, Ma'anyan, and Lawangan.
+Most of them are followers of Kaharingan, the local religion of the Dayaks.
+However, since the Dutch colonial era, especially after Indonesian independence, many of them converted to religions officially recognized by the Indonesian government, especially Christianity.